Kickass Cupcakes www.kickasscupcakes.com

 This willingness to make outrageously unexpected treats is where Kickass Cupcakes really shines...and occasionally veers into the realm of something non-cupcakey.
 I realized this as I bit into a "crisp," a twice-baked cupcake that has been dipped in chocolate and pretty sprinkles.
 "Like a biscotti?"
 I asked, and the women behind the counter nodded enthusiastically.
 But as I chomped down on it, I belatedly realized that you must nullify a biscotti with a beverage, otherwise you're looking at a trip to the dentist.
 Luckily, they have some tasty drinks at Kickass, including fresh milk from the Dairy Bar.

-But there is one speciality at Kickass that requires no explanation, and it is the one thing which you really MUST come to Davis Square to eat: the deep-fried cupcake sundae.
+But there is one speciality at Kickass that requires no explanation, and it is the one thing which you really MUST try: the deep-fried cupcake sundae.
 Mind-blowingly good and completely worth waiting the week for the Friday-Saturday-Sunday trifecta on which it is available.
 From the outside, it will look like a coffee cup with whipped cream and a cherry on top, but, OH, inside there is a layer of local vanilla ice cream, topped with a vanilla cupcake with cream inside that has been lightly battered and deep-fried right before your eyes.
 Crisp and hot outside, lovely warm cake inside.
 And, oh yes, topped with real whipped cream (not the aerated sugar puff from a can, but the real stuff, very nearly as substantial as the ice cream).